✓ Licensed in the US ★ Updated April 2026

 San Francisco is located in San Francisco County, California, with a population of approximately 875,000.
 San Francisco is not just a crypto city — it is THE crypto city.
 Coinbase was founded here.
 Kraken started here.
 Ripple is headquartered here.
 The city's Financial District and SoMa neighborhoods are packed with blockchain startups, and you cannot swing a laptop in a Mission District coffee shop without hitting a DeFi developer.
 I have been attending SF Bitcoin meetups since 2017, and the depth of knowledge in this community is unmatched anywhere in the world.
 The city also benefits from progressive regulation and a tech-forward culture.

-Whether you are a long-time resident or new to San Francisco, buying cryptocurrency here is straightforward and fully legal.
-California's Digital Financial Assets Law (DFAL), enforced by the Department of Financial Protection and Innovation (DFPI), ensures that exchanges operating in the state hold proper licenses — giving San Francisco residents strong consumer protection.
+Whether you are a lifelong San Francisco resident or recently relocated here, purchasing cryptocurrency is straightforward and fully regulated.
+California's Digital Financial Assets Law (DFAL), which took effect in July 2025, is enforced by the Department of Financial Protection and Innovation (DFPI).
+This law mandates that every crypto business serving California customers must obtain a state license, ensuring San Francisco residents are protected against fraud and mismanagement.

 CEX.IO — Licensed & California-Compliant CEX.IO holds a US Money Transmitter License and maintains a dedicated California privacy policy under CCPA.
 San Francisco residents get full regulatory protection when trading on this platform.